alexcroox/streamdeck-http-alive/README.md

 # Stream Deck HTTP ALIVE Plugin
 _Marketplace plugin awaiting review_

-Continuously check if a HTTP server is alive and be alerted if it goes down.
+Continuously check if a web server is alive and be alerted if it goes down.

 Press the key to open the URL in your default browser.